 A viatical settlement is when a chronically or terminally ill person decides to sell their life insurance policy to a third party in exchange for a lump-sum payment that is less than their death benefit.
 Before getting deep into whether or not viatical settlements are something you should consider, let’s review the basics.

 What is a viatical settlement?

-As previously mentioned, a viatical settlement is a type of life settlement in which someone with a life-threatening illness sells their life insurance policy for cash.
+As previously mentioned, viatical settlements allow terminally ill persons to sell their life insurance policy for cash.
 Viatical settlements are non-taxable and aim to allow patients to fund their treatment plan.